jpraveenkanna/TF-HelloWorld/README.md

 # TF-HelloWorld
-ML model to classify rock paper scissor
+ML model to map input X to output Y

+create rule from the given x,y

+Create a model based on X and Y